gonzalorecio/MNIST-latent-representations/README.md

 ## VAE latent representations
 Two different VAEs are tested: one using flat pixel features (only Dense layers), and another using 2d images as input (using Conv2d layers).
 - Dimensionality reduction (2D representation), z-dim:
-    - We observe that data samples are embedded to a latent representation where similar classes (e.g. 0 and 6) have a close representation (near in distance) in the latent 2d space.
+    - We observe that data samples are embedded to a latent representation where visually similar classes (e.g. 0 and 6) have a close representation (near in distance) in the latent 2d space.

 <p float="left">
     <img src="imgs/latent_VAE_flat.png" width="49%"/>